kathyaristi/SHPEWebsite/README.md

 # SHPEWebsite
-Spearheaded the design of the Society of Hispanic Engineers website hosted on Wordpress.
+ Led the design and development of the Society of Hispanic Engineers website hosted on Wordpress.
  To see the website click [here](https://shpe.sites.northeastern.edu/).